 Vans in group 21 are likely to have cheaper insurance premiums and those in group 50 will be the most expensive to cover.

-Don't buy a van solely based on its insurance group – it’s only a guide and just one aspect of what affects the price of insurance.
-Insurers are definitely influenced by it, but they also base their premiums on their own experiences of claims.
+But don't buy a van solely based on its insurance group – it’s only a guide and just one aspect of what affects the price of insurance.
+Insurers are influenced by it, but they also base their premiums on their own experiences of claims.

 Performance and engine size